Lightning-AI/models/README.md

 Using these mixins provides several advantages:

-- Direct integration into your model classes
+- Direct integration into the model classes
 - Simplified save/load workflow
 - Automatic handling of model metadata and constructor arguments
 - Version management support

 ### Using PickleRegistryMixin

-Add the mixin to your class for seamless registry integration:
+Add the mixin to a Python class for seamless registry integration:

 ```python
 from litmodels.integrations.mixins import PickleRegistryMixin